synthetos/tg_pytest/README.md

   - "t" is the test data, consisting of:
     - "label" will be displayed when the test is run
     - "send" is na array of one or more strings to send for the test
+    - "delay" is an optional delay in seconds between send lines.
+Values < 1 are OK
-    - "fail" can be "hard" or "soft".
-Hard will abort the test run (future)
+    - "fail" can be "hard" or "soft" (default if omitted).
+Hard will abort the test run.
   - "r" contains the elements to check in all 'r' responses:
     - If 'r' is present, test all keys for exact match, e.g. xvm:12000
     - Use "status" to match the status in the footer